Tombstone promotion: Promotion stagnation

-After the Civil War, promotions stagnated in the Navy because too many officers were recruited during the war, rose to higher grades at a relatively young age, and remained in the service until retirement, creating a "hump" of officers who were disproportionately trapped in lower grades and would be promoted by seniority to command rank too late in their careers to be effective.
-For example, French E. Chadwick was commissioned ensign in 1866 and spent only a year as a lieutenant before being promoted to lieutenant commander in 1869 at the age of 25, but George P. Colvocoresses, who received his commission only four years after Chadwick, was a 50-year-old lieutenant when he was finally promoted in 1897 after 22 years in grade.
+After the Civil War, promotions stagnated in the Navy because too many officers were recruited during the war.
+Wartime officers rose to higher grades at a relatively young age and could remain in service until retirement, resulting in a group of younger officers who were trapped in lower grades.
+For example, French E. Chadwick was commissioned ensign in 1866 and spent only a year as a lieutenant before being promoted to lieutenant commander in 1869 at the age of 25; George P. Colvocoresses was commissioned in 1870 and was only promoted to lieutenant in 1897, after 22 years in grade.

-To flatten the hump, a board chaired by Naval Academy superintendent Robert L. Phythian recommended in 1891 that officers in excess of the desired grade distribution be allowed to retire with the rank and retired pay of the next highest grade.
-Tombstone promotions as retirement incentive had been suggested as early as 1842, when the Senate Naval Affairs Committee proposed that senior captains, commanders, and lieutenants be encouraged to retire voluntarily by giving them the rank and half pay of the next higher grade.
+In 1881, to flatten the hump of unpromotable officers, a board chaired by Naval Academy superintendent Robert L. Phythian proposed that officers in excess of certain grade distributions be allowed to retire with the rank and retired pay of the next highest grade.
+Tombstone promotions as retirement incentives had been suggested as early as 1842, when the Senate Naval Affairs Committee proposed that senior captains, commanders, and lieutenants be encouraged to retire voluntarily by giving them the rank and half pay of the next higher grade.
 A decade later, the outgoing secretary of the Navy recommended compelling officers to retire for age or incapacity, with an honorary one-rank promotion to soften the blow.
 The Phythian Board's report eventually led Congress to tie a tombstone promotion to the Navy's first "plucking" board in 1899.